-The Collection Management & Technical Services Department is responsible for collection development, management, preservation, and storage of materials in all formats.
+The Collection Management & Technical Services Department is responsible for purchasing, cataloging, processing, preservation, and ensuring access to library materials in all formats.
 It operates as an overall umbrella that manages materials added and deleted from the library's collection.
 Areas such as acquisitions, cataloging, government documents, and periodicals work side by side under this giant umbrella to support the mission to maintain and manage the collection for our patrons.

 In addition to these functions, the Collection Management & Technical Services Department develops and implements policies overseeing the library collections and provides analysis breakdowns of resources and services offered within the library.
 It maintains records of license agreements, contracts, and services for materials purchased for the library and also of Gifts in Kind donated by generous patrons.